Cape Epic: Race concept

-UCI licensed riders who lose their partners will be allowed to continue riding but without influencing the outcome of the race.
+Elite licensed riders who lose their partners will be allowed to continue riding but without influencing the outcome of the race.
 They are required to ride in the Leopard Jersey.
-Riders in this jersey may not ride within the first 30 teams or interfere with the race or other categories such as the mixed or ladies teams.
-Any rider or team accepting mechanical or any other assistance from the outcast rider will be penalized.
+Riders in this jersey may not interfere with any team still currently in the race.
+Any rider or team accepting mechanical or any other assistance from the outcast rider will be penalised.
 This will give the rider the opportunity to finish the race, be it unofficially, but still be part of the experience.